polyformproject/commercial.polyformproject.org/terms.md

 ## Scope of Indemnity

-Throughout this agreement, to indemnify means to indemnify and hold the customer{{#customer=organization}} and its personnel{{/customer=organization}} harmless for all liability, expenses, damages, and costs, as well as to defend the indemnified party.
+Throughout this agreement, to indemnify means to indemnify and hold the customer{{#customer=organization}} and its personnel{{/customer=organization}} harmless for all liability, expenses, damages, costs, and reasonable attorney fees, as well as to defend the indemnified party.

 ## Only Remedy